A Reputation Mechanism Is All You Need: Collaborative Fairness and Adversarial Robustness in Federated Learning: Experiments

-For the free-riders scenario, we observed that our RFFL is robust and can always identify and isolate system free-riders in the early stages of collaboration (within 5 rounds), without affecting either accuracy or convergence.
-Furthermore, we also observed that FedAvg is robust in this situation.
-This is because the gradients uploaded by the free-riders have an expected value of zero (random values drawn from [-1, 1] uniform distribution), so the additional noise does not affect the asymptotic unbiasedness of the aggregated gradients in FedAvg.
-On the other hand, we can see that Multi-Krum exhibits some degree of robustness but compromises the accuracy.
-FoolsGold is not robust against free-riders as it relies on the assumption the honest participants would produce gradients that are more random than the Sybils~(who produce `crooked` gradients pointing the same direction over rounds).
-But in the case of free-riders uploading completely random gradients, FoolsGold is not robust.
+For the free-rider scenario, only FedAvg and RFFL are consistently robust.
+FedAvg is robust because the gradients from the free-riders have an expected value of zero, so the additional noise does not affect the asymptotic unbiasedness.
+Among the others, Multi-Krum exhibits some degree of robustness but compromises the accuracy.
+FoolsGold is not robust against free-riders as it assumes that the honest participants produce gradients that are more random than the adversaries who share a common attack objective function.
 For SignSGD, the free-riders are exactly the sign-randomizing adversaries, so the behavior is consistent.
-For Median, the reason behind the behavior is less straightforward and to analyze more carefully we would need to compare the magnitudes of the gradients from the honest participants and the free-riders.
-If the gradients from the honest participants collectively have large magnitudes element-wise, Median can be robust by simply treating the noise as extreme outliers.
-On the other hand, if the gradients from the honest participants are close to 0, Median may no longer be robust.
-We include all the experimental results for free-riders in the appendix.

-In addition to the above settings with 20\% adversaries, we also conduct experiments by increasing the number of adversaries~(110\%) to test RFFL's Byzantine tolerance and show the results in Table~\ref{tbl:targeted_poisoning_11}.
-We find that RFFL can achieve slightly higher predictive performance with more adversaries than honest participants.
-We include other corresponding experimental results in the appendix.
+For Median, it is possible that the honest gradients are small and thus close to random noisy gradients, and as a result the random noisy gradients get updated to the model.